Yogaraj Bhat

-Yogaraj Bhat (born 8 October 1972) is an Indian Kannada film-maker, director, screenwriter, lyricist and producer.
+Yogaraj Bhat (born 8 October 1972) is an Indian film-maker, director, screenwriter, lyricist and producer who primarily works in Kannada cinema.
 He is most known for the 2006 film Mungaru Male.
 The film recorded the highest box-office collections in the history of Kannada cinema at the time of its release and the longest running film at a multiplex.

 Early life

 Yogaraj Bhat was born in Mandarthi, in Udupi district in Karnataka.
 He grew up in Tilavalli, Haveri.
 He was the youngest son of Ramachandra and Jayalakshmi Bhat's seven children.
 He lost his father to a boat mishap.